-I have been teaching from a non-diet, weight-inclusive point of view for a long time, but discovered through learning more about intuitive eating that I’m not the only health care practitioner who teaches from this same point of view.
+I have been teaching from a non-diet, weight-inclusive point of view for a long time, but discovered through learning more about intuitive eating and becoming certified as an Intuitive Eating Counselor that I’m not the only health care practitioner who teaches from this same point of view.
 Not only are there many dietitians and therapists who are trained and certified to teach from this point of view, but it is also strongly supported by scientific research.
-As of 2019 there are more than 100 studies that support intuitive eating and its positive health benefits.
+As of 2021 there are more than 125 studies that support intuitive eating and its positive health benefits.
 Read on to hear more about what it means to be an intuitive eater.

 What is Intuitive Eating?

 Intuitive Eating has been around a long time.
 If the term is new to you, Intuitive Eating was created by two dietitians, Evelyn Tribole and Elyse Resch way back in 1995, so it’s not actually a new concept, but one that has sort of caught on lately.
 The authors define intuitive eating as “an approach that teaches you how to create a healthy relationship with your food, mind, and body – where you ultimately become the expert of your own body.”
 It is a weight-neutral, evidence-based model (meaning there is scientific evidence, not just opinion, to support it) with a validated assessment scale.
-There are around 100 studies supporting its efficacy to date.
 It is a non-diet approach that emphasizes internal cues and listening and paying attention to our bodies over external diet rules.

 How is Intuitive Eating Different?